May 13, 2013

 Not only does HIV infect and disable the very system that's supposed to fight against it, but by the time the immune system catches up and develops a response, HIV mutates.
 There are also different strains of the virus, each of which attacks the immune system slightly differently -- another reason why HIV is very good at evading our natural defenses.

-That doesn't mean an HIV vaccine isn't possible.
+This doesn't mean an HIV vaccine isn't possible.
 It will just take time and a considerable amount of investment.

 A preventive vaccine is a substance that, when introduced into the body, can protect a person against developing a particular infection or disease in the future.
 A vaccine prepares the body, particularly the immune system, to defend against a specific pathogen (a disease-causing microorganism, such as a virus, bacteria or parasite) by creating an immune response.